Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 Such features deflected the wind upwards, giving her column of air on which to gain altitude.
 Before long she had an angel’s-eye view of the landscape, which she started comparing to her memory of Yan’s map.

-Okay… there were the twin stands of trees… and that was the river… which meant the herd was probably somewhere over *that* way.
+Okay... there were the twin stands of trees... and that was the river... which meant the herd was probably somewhere over *that* way.

 When they were in the forest, the Werne splintered into family groups of a bull and his harem.
 Out on the plains, they tolerated each other and merged into a larger mass of warm bodies.
 They were pretty easy to spot: their hooves had churned up a wide expanse of damp earth, and their grazing mouths had stripped the grass right down to the roots.
 All Xiù had to do was follow the disturbed ground.

 She zoomed in on them as she wheeled overhead and took some photos for the zoologists.
 It looked like the herd instinctively created a wall around the calfs, placing them right in the middle.
-Then the cows formed the second ring around them, and the bulls…
+Then the cows formed the second ring around them, and the bulls...

 ...Were all on one side, interestingly.
 They had their noses down to graze, but they were definitely tolerating each other to stay together on one side of the herd.

 Maybe they were shielding the herd?
 It seemed like as good a clue as any, so she banked, gained a little speed by dropping a little altitude, and headed out in that direction to see if she could find something dangerous.

-What she found was… well… the Brown One.
+What she found was... well... the Brown One.

 Yan hadn’t been kidding about it eating Yshek.
 This one had dragged a ravaged carcass out of the water and was red all the way to the ears from shoving its nose inside to feast on the innards.
-Once upon a time the sight would have made her queasy, but well… She’d seen a lot of the grisly side of life.
+Once upon a time the sight would have made her queasy, but well...
+She’d seen a lot of the grisly side of life.
 Nature red in tooth and claw wasn’t that big of a deal compared to a literal meat locker full of dead Gaoians.

 She shivered at that memory, and forced it from her mind, instead opting to descend for a better look at the Brown One.

 This had to be Yan’s quarry.
 It had a proportionally long, well-muscled torso with a broad, thick chest, a strong back, massive haunches and sturdy, powerful limbs.
 It walked plantigrade on huge paws that it could use like crude hands.
 Anatomically it was reminiscent of a mash-up between a big cat, a grizzly bear, or a powerful brute of a dog, rather than the quite literally dinosaur-sized prowling titan it was.
 All of that on a creature as tall at the shoulders as an elephant, and considerably bigger in breadth and length.
 It had a long and muscular tail, too, held low to the ground and lashing back and forth as it ate.

-The head, though… God.
+The head, though...
+God.
 That was a head that could bite a man’s whole *body* off.
 She got several good shots of a mouth full of logging-saw teeth, and an especially visceral few seconds of footage as it casually splintered the fallen yshek’s ribs with a bite.

 It was starting to go dark black around the ears and whiskers, just like an aging Given-Man.
 Its muzzle, legs, face and flanks were all scarred to the point where there were large patches where its dense fur had never regrown, and its ears were little more than ragged stumps.
 This *had* to be the old one Yan was after.